jamesdmorgan/jamesdmorgan.github.io/_posts/2014-03-25-introducing-continuous-integration.md

 <br/>
 When researching CI/CD for this project most examples I found cater for modern languages / frameworks and source control.
 Each non-standard component has added extra complexity and uncovered many obsure issues.
 It has taken lots of digging.
+Having to think about CVS support as well as git & svn complicates matters

 ## Goal of this site